 More bars.
 Out came the G&T's and the Vodka Limes.

-I made it home around 4.30.
-Some of the other guys several hours after that .... and would you believe, when they left the club at 6am people were still queuing to get in !
-San Sebastien, one of the food capitals of the world but also spirited, romantic and chock full of life
+I made it home around 4 or 5am.
+Some of the other guys several hours after that .... and would you believe, when they left the club at 6am people were still queuing to get in.
+San Sebastien, one of the food capitals of the world but also vivacious, romantic and full of spirit.

 DAYS 10&11 - San Sebastien to Santander to Portsmouth